aravindpa/firefox-dev/README.md

 This is a fork of
-[the Fedora packaging repo for mainline Firefox](http://pkgs.fedoraproject.org/cgit/firefox.git/), tracking Mozilla's Aurora release channel, otherwise known as [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).
+[the Fedora packaging repo for mainline Firefox](http://pkgs.fedoraproject.org/cgit/firefox.git/), modified to track Mozilla's "Aurora" release channel, otherwise known as [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).